 We're not going to be selective, because I want us to be judged on value added.
 I'm not obsessed with how many top grades our students achieve.
 It's going to be about how much each child achieves.
 That's not to say that we're not going to strive for the very top.
 But how am I going to achieve it?
 To deliver as much a personal, tailored education for those children as we can; we need to find out what motivates them, what kind of learners they want to be?
 Are they happy in school?
 Happiness is a big thing.
 Are they comfortable in the environment?
 Because without these elements in place, students, and we as a school, are not going to succeed."

 The UK school has a Learning Support Department that screens all new students and conducts further diagnostic testing if required.
 Over the years students with a diverse range of additional needs have been supported including those with dyslexia, dyspraxia, dyscalculia, ADHD, DCD, Asperger's Syndrome and PDD (NOS).
 In line with the KHDA's requirements. we would anticipate that a similar level of support will be provided to students joining the Dubai school.

 The arrival of Durham School Dubai may have been somewhat hurried in comparison with other new schools that opened in August 2022 - notably Citizens' Dubai and Bloom World Academy - both of which announced their plans somewhat earlier.
-However, with the school building already in place and with little need for substantial build or renovation, this has allowed the Durham team to focus on putting in place the key staff and resources from the get-go.
+However, with the school building already in place and with little need for substantial build or renovation, the Durham team has focused on putting in place a talented staff who have clearly delivered from the get-go.

 If you are a parent or teacher at Durham School Dubai, please share your experience and opinions with other potential members of your community and complete our Survey here.